 The Penola Conservation Park is a protected nature reserve with an abundance of native flora and fauna.
 Each season offers something new to experience for keen bushwalkers and birdwatchers.

-North of Penola, the Father Woods Park was established to recognise the work of Catholic Priest Father Woods.
+Father Woods Park was established to recognise the work of Catholic Priest Father Woods.
 In 2010, Victorian artist Kevin Gilders carved an impressive series of sculptures about Woods’ life.

 Local Artist Harriet Mort has her paintings showcased at local Images.
 Her paintings are so popular that she struggles to keep up with demand.